mbubel/readme-generator/README.md

 * [Questions](#QUESTIONS)

 # INSTALLATION:
-npm init -y then npm install
+npm init -y and then npm install

 # USAGE:
-To create a README.md file automatically
+To automatically generate a README.md file

- # CONTRITBUTION:
+ # CONTRIBUTION:
-fork the repo and put in a pull request
+Fork the repo and put in a pull request

 # TEST:
 Click the provided link for a video tutorial